su-cs408/su-cs408.github.io/README.md

-# Sabanci University CS 408 TA & Lab Website
+# Sabanci University CS 408 - Computer Networks Lab and TA Website

 This website is used to inform students about lab sessions.